Skip to main content

 Progesterone Use Postmenopause

 Progesterone, a hormone often overlooked outside of its reproductive functions, holds significant value in postmenopausal hormonal balance.
-It helps counterbalance estrogen’s effects on certain tissues and contributes to and mood stability.
+It helps counterbalance estrogen’s effects on certain tissues and contributes to sleep quality and mood stability.
 For women undergoing estrogen therapy, progesterone is typically prescribed to protect the uterine lining.
 Beyond this, it can be considered for its broader systemic benefits.

 The dosage and administration of progesterone are tailored to an individual’s menopausal status and specific needs.
 Oral micronized progesterone is a common form, often taken at bedtime due to its calming effects.
 The decision to include progesterone, and at what dose, is a careful clinical consideration, aiming to optimize overall hormonal harmony.